Artheriax/FoE/systems/Monsters.md

 Unholy Monsters carry a secondary hazard designation beyond their physical threat rating: **essence contamination**.
 Their concentration of necrotic energy can spoil surrounding soil, sicken non-adapted organisms through prolonged exposure, and in documented cases attract secondary Unholy emergence events to locations where a significant Unholy concentration was neutralized.
 MOD Field Operations Code requires post-engagement site assessment for any engagement involving six or more Unholy specimens, or any single specimen rated above standard threshold.

 Revenant-class Undead carry an additional flag in the Registry: **re-emergence risk**.
 Unlike standard undead, Revenants neutralized without essence extraction have, in documented cases, reconsolidated at their original neutralization site within 48 to 72 hours at reduced power.
 Standard protocol mandates full essence extraction prior to disengagement from Revenant engagement sites.

-**Notable Case — The Ashenveil Breach Aftermath** *(Third Era)* Following the Ashenveil Deep Breach, MOD field teams documented a secondary emergence of Corrupted Beasts in areas surrounding the original breach site — despite the breach dungeon having been sealed.
-Analysis concluded that residual Unholy essence concentration from the initial engagement had reached sufficient density to trigger spontaneous emergence.
-The area was designated a Type II Contamination Zone and remained under restricted access for [duration sealed].
-This incident established the foundational evidence base for current post-engagement contamination assessment protocols.
-Cross-Reference: *world/history/Third-Era.md — Shadow Magic Case I: Ashenveil Disturbance*.

 ---